MayBaMay/PB_P5/README.md

 Make sure your environnement runs requirements

-You need to create a MySQL user and give privileges to him on his database.
+You need to create a MySQL user and give privileges to him on dbPurBeurre database.
 ```mysql
 Mysql -h localhost -u root -p
 # insert your root password